Bookworm Adventures: Development

 In contrast to the lower production budgets typical of most "casual games", PopCap Games spent over two and a half years and US$700,000 developing Bookworm Adventures.

 Although the direct sales model used by the company avoids various distribution and retail fees, this still represents one of the most expensive investments in the genre to date.
-John Vechey, PopCap's director, indicated that this did seem to be a departure from the previous model, noting that "A couple years ago, the prevailing wisdom was that it took three guys six months and $100,000 to make a casual game.
+John Vechey, PopCap's director, indicated that this did seem to be a departure from the previous model, noting that "A couple years ago, the prevailing wisdom was that it took three guys, six months and $100,000 to make a casual game.
 They used to be considered a low art form."

 Gameplay

-Players guide Lex the Bookworm (voiced by the Chief Creative Officer of PopCap, Jason Kapalka) through a number of stages, battling creatures along the way (which are largely based on Greek mythology, One Thousand and One Nights and Gothic fiction, while the foes in the game's sequel are based on fairy tales, Journey to the West and science fiction).
+The player takes on the role of Lex the Bookworm (voiced by the Chief Creative Officer of PopCap, Jason Kapalka) through a number of stages, battling creatures along the way (which are largely based on Greek mythology, One Thousand and One Nights and Gothic fiction, while the foes in the game's sequel are based on fairy tales, Journey to the West and science fiction).
 Each battle consists of Lex squaring off against a given enemy.
-Both Lex and his enemy have health meters (represented by a number of hearts) which, when depleted, signal defeat (advance to the next section if an enemy is defeated and game over when a player dies).
+Both Lex and his enemy have health meters (represented by a number of hearts) which, when depleted, signal defeat (advance to the next section and complete the chapter if an enemy is defeated, and restart when Lex dies).
 However, unlike more traditional role-playing games where players can injure their opponents with arms or magic, enemies in Bookworm Adventures are damaged by forming words.

-As in the original Bookworm, words are formed from a grid of available letters, although unlike the original, the letters used to form the words need not be adjacent to one another.
-The longer the word which is formed, the more damage is done to opponents.
+As in the original Bookworm, words are formed from a grid of available letters, although unlike the original, the letter tiles used to form the words need not be adjacent to one another.
+The longer the word which is formed, the more damage is done to the enemy.
 Similarly, words generated using letters which are less common do more damage than those using only common letters.
 The game also features gems, which are generated by spelling more powerful words.
 Each gem has different effects, such as healing Lex and inflicting debuffs to the enemy.
-The "scramble" feature from the original title returns in Bookworm Adventures, allowing players to replace their current grid of letters with an entirely new set.
-The cost of doing this is forfeiting a turn, so that the enemy gets a "free" attack.
+The "scramble" feature from the original title returns in Bookworm Adventures, which replaces the letters currently on the grid with an entirely new set, at the cost of forfeiting a turn, so that the enemy gets a "free" attack.